 At the time of ordering, you will receive a fully annotated copy of your new plan, a detailed construction schedule, a copy of the order form and your first invoice for mobilization of the construction works.

 We will also give you a provisional start date for your project (weather permitting).

 It is the plants that bring a garden to life and during the final stages of the hard landscaping we will begin the next stage, which is to clarify ideas on vegetation and develop The Planting Plan.

 Once construction begins your Designer will visit the project at every significant stage.
 Garden meetings with your Designer ensure that the project is completed to your satisfaction.

 Gardens can be installed 'all in one go' or phased over several years, to suit your time frame and cash flow.
 Clients with very large estates sometimes choose to develop their garden over a few years.

 This is one of the most important stages of garden design.

 Your plants will have been discussed during the design concept stages, but once construction is underway it is time to develop the Planting Plan, showing each plant in its exact location in your new garden.

 The plant selection determines the style of the garden, for example; traditional cottage garden, or spiky Mediterranean, or low maintenance.
 Plants are the main element in a garden so it is worth spending time getting it right.

-Easy maintenance gardens and natural planting schemes that support birds, butterflies, bees and other wildlife are becoming increasingly popular and are of specific interest to us at Envisage.
+Natural-style planting schemes that support wildlife are becoming increasingly popular and are of specific interest to us at Envisage.